-To receive news releases from KYTC District 10, click this link.
+To receive news releases from KYTC District 10, click here.

 Transportation Cabinet offers historic Perry County bridge for relocation

 JACKSON, Ky. – A contractor for CSX Transportation will be making repairs to the KY 11 railroad crossing in Beattyville that will require the road to be closed from Monday, Oct.
 26, through Thursday, Oct.
 29.

 The road will be closed to all through traffic during this time.
 No marked detour will be posted.
 Local passenger vehicle traffic can use KY 52 and West Main Street through the underpass on old KY 52 to bypass the closure.
 The underpass is one lane wide with a height restriction of 13 feet.
 Oversize vehicles unable to use the underpass will need to detour via KY 715, the Mountain Parkway, KY 15, KY 30, and KY 52 through Campton and Jackson.

 The railroad crossing, located at milepoint 4.4 on KY 11, will close the morning of Oct.
 26. The road will be reopened to traffic by the end of the day on Oct.
 29. The closure will extend through overnight hours during the work period.

 JACKSON, Ky. – The Kentucky Transportation Cabinet, along with its engineering consultant, Integrated Engineering, is seeking public input concerning a proposed project to improve sidewalks along a 0.6-mile stretch of KY 40 (Maple Street) east of downtown Salyersville.

 The project under development would add or improve sidewalks along the roadway between Coal Branch Road, near the Magoffin County Courthouse, and Conway Street/Will May Branch Road.
 The project would add a curb and gutter to this section of KY 40 and make other improvements to better facilitate alternative transportation methods and make the sidewalk compliant with Americans With Disabilities Act requirements.